 With the use of pattern-disrupting questions that test our thinking from where we are and where we can’t yet go, not only will we recognise our own level, but our group will recognise our level on our behalf, and point out where our thinking needs to grow.
 We will collectively be responsible for its growth, through dialogue.
 Open source, collaborative development.

 The scores in the image below are based on the Thinking Quotient.
-The TQ is derived from the PhD research of Darren Stevens, and is quantitatively validated as a measure of self-awareness.
+The TQ is derived from the PhD research of Dr Darren Stevens, and is quantitatively and qualitatively validated as a measure of self-awareness.

 The three groups run concurrently and participants can move between the groups as per the illustration.
 They are self-selecting and in our experience, a person from group 1 will not place themselves in group 3 as they will recognise, with the help of the other swimmers in the group, that their self-awareness needs to develop vertically first.

 For each participant, this is potentially a never-ending programme, with the understanding that participants can stay on as long as they need or want to after they have attained the level of awareness with which they are most comfortable.
 This will be different for everyone.

 This is the interplay between the groups.
 Each connection is a path within and between groups as well as a collaborative connection for growth.

 There is never an end to developmental thinking: there are only milestones along the journey.

 If you have made it this far, you deserve to know the final extension to the metaphor.
 The swimming pool is a closed system.
 We can use any system here to illustrate the point, but let us use Neuro-Linguistic Programming.
 NLP is a closed system.
 It therefore limits your ability to grow beyond its systemically-imposed ceiling.
 In my experience, this is around TQ6.